 Summary

-Have you ever visited Dome Of The Rock And The Temple Mount?
+Have you ever visited the Dome Of The Rock And The Temple Mount?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!